smart-data-lake/smart-data-lake/docs/getting-started/part-2/delta-lake-format.md

 - Adapted the existing action `join-departures-airports` to use the new table `int-departures`
 :::

-To run our data pipeline, first delete the data directory - otherwise DeltaLakeTableDataObject will fail because of existing files in different format.
+To run our data pipeline, first make sure data directory is empty - otherwise DeltaLakeTableDataObject will fail because of existing files in different format.
 Then you can execute the usual *docker run* command for all feeds:

 <Tabs groupId = "docker-podman-switch"